Delaware State Guard: Equipment

 Initially, the Delaware State Guard received 300 1903 Model Springfield rifles from the War Department, though in May 1942 the War Department took back about 100 rifles and replaced them with repeater guard shotguns.

 The personal equipment issued to every enlisted guardsmen and expected to be brought to training included: a coverall, issue shoes, a helmet liner, a gas mask, a water canteen, a web belt, a bayonet, a denim coat, trousers and a hat: a raincoat, a rifle, a waist belt, and a revolver.
 For non-commissioned officers, gear included a khaki cotton shirt, trousers, a tie, a cap, dress shoes, towels, a wash cloth, underwear, socks, a tooth brush and paste, a bathing suit, a shaving outfit, soap, shoe polish and a rag, a comb and brush, and a small mirror.

 After the war, the Delaware State Guard received surplus equipment from the federal armed forces, including eight jeeps and an ambulance from Fort Dix, New Jersey in August 1945.
 Additionally, in June 1946, the State Guard received its own waveband from the FCC in order to provide radio communication among all the units in the state.
 Previously the State Guard had been forced to rely upon borrowed State Police radios for maneuvers and for radio cars.

 Duties

 As a state defense force, the Delaware State Guard served as internal troops who could be responsible for the stateside duties of the National Guard, including disaster relief, riot control, repelling an invasion, halting insurrection, and protecting infrastructure against sabotage.
 Guardsmen were expected to attend weekly training sessions as well as summer encampments for further training.
-Although the Guard never had to repel an invasion or quell a riot, units from the Guard were called up on June 10, 1945 when an Army Air Force plane crashed near Newark.
+Although the Guard never had to repel an invasion or quell a riot, units from the Guard were called up on June 10, 1945, when an Army Air Force plane crashed near Newark.
 The Guard was assigned to guard the wreckage until it was removed to New Castle Army Air Base.

 Disbandment

-The Delaware State Guard was disbanded on January 3, 1947 at a public ceremony at the Wilmingon Armory.
+The Delaware State Guard was disbanded on January 3, 1947, at a public ceremony at the Wilmington Armory.